Skip to content

 But sometimes people use the internet to cause harm, bully or hurt people.
 Have a read of our tips below on how you can make safer choices online and when using social media.

-If you have experienced online crime, we’re here to help.
-We will be able to answer your questions and help support you.
+If you have experienced online crime, we’re here to help and support you.

 10 tips to make safer choices online and on social media: